 - Telling the Bok Tower Gardens Story ($2.1 million)

 - Stewarding the Gardens for Future Generations ($5.9 million)

 “It’s an exciting time in the history of Bok Tower Gardens as we are about to undertake our vision for the future.
 We’re making big changes, without changing the spirit of the Gardens our guests have grown to love,” said Gardens’ president David Price.

-Following a careful selection process, Bok Tower Gardens chose the landscape architecture firm of Nelson Byrd Woltz, based in Charlottesville, Virginia, to create the designs for the new garden spaces.
+Following a careful selection process, Bok Tower Gardens chose the landscape architecture firm of Nelson Byrd Woltz, based in Charlottesville, Virginia, and some other Garden Paving services to create the designs for the new garden spaces.
 The firm’s owner and principal, Thomas Woltz, was named the Design Innovator of 2013 by Wall Street Journal Magazine and is known for his holistic design approach and working knowledge of Olmsted landscapes, like that of the Gardens.

 “Our work is rooted in science and observation, finding the voice of a site, and interpreting that for people to see and hear,” Woltz said.
 “Making the land visible is a big part of what our design work is about.”

 “Throughout most of 2013, our staff, Board, and Nelson Byrd Woltz have been hard at work preparing to initiate Phase I of our 25-year master plan,” Price said.

 Details and more images on the 4 areas of focus are below.
 Those interested in supporting the campaign can visit the Gardens website for more information.
 According to Joan Thomas, director of development at the Gardens, there are a variety of creative naming and recognition opportunities in this campaign.
 “You can make a gift in honor or memory of someone close to the Gardens, associate your name with a major feature in our new garden areas, or consider an endowed fund opportunity,” Thomas said.